 Beginning January 1st, 2012, vacation leave shall be earned and accrued on a monthly basis.
 Effective with the 2011 carry-over, the amount of vacation employees shall be allowed to carry over at the end of the year shall not exceed the employee's current rate of annual accrual.
-Accrued vacation time will be paid if the employee leaves the employment of the city.
+Accrued vacation time will be paid after an employee completes one continuous full year of service if the employee leaves the employment of the city.
 Policies concerning vacation time for non-uniformed employees in no way alter the City of Mountain Home's at-will employment policy as described in this personnel handbook.
 Vacation time for December shall accrue on the first day of the month so that the employee will have the vacation time available to use before the end of the year.